jluna2000/Hackathon-Project-2022/README.md

 # Hackathon-Project-2022
-A webpp to look at the ingredients of a certain food product.
+A web app to look at the ingredients of a certain food product.
 Created using the Dash framework and Python.

 ## Features
 * User Input